MarcusGastaldello/FRICOSIPY/docs/parameters.md

 | `temperature_interpolation_depth_1` | <small>10</small>          | m | *(Ligtenberg et al., 2011)* First depth for temperature interpolation which is used for calculation of average subsurface layer temperature |
 | `temperature_interpolation_depth_2` | <small>20</small>          | m | *(Ligtenberg et al., 2011)* Second depth for temperature interpolation which is used for calculation of average subsurface layer temperature |

-!!! note
-    These parameters are only used by the simulation if their respective parameterisation is active.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />

 ## Subsurface Remeshing Options

-The subsurface remeshing options allow the user to customise the resolution of the subsurface grid.
+The subsurface remeshing options allow the user to modify the resolution of the subsurface grid.

 | Parameter | Value | Units | Description |
 |:---|:---:|:---:|---|